-As seen in The Huffington Post, Ellen Nation, Cosmopolitan US, Marie Claire, India Times, Entertainment Tonight, CNN, New York Post, International Business Times, Babble.com, Daily Mail, SBS, The West Australian, Sunrise TV, Today Tonight, 9Honey, Perth Now, India Today, Pregnancy Life and Style, Buzzfeed, The Telegraph, AOL, Evening Standard, Bored Panda, London Metro, The Weekly Observer, Sunday Times, NineMashable, Yahoo! ...
+As seen in The Huffington Post, Ellen Nation, Cosmopolitan US, Marie Claire, India Times, Entertainment Tonight, CNN, New York Post, The Today Show, International Business Times, Babble.com, Daily Mail, SBS, The West Australian, Sunrise TV, Today Tonight, 9Honey, Perth Now, India Today, Pregnancy Life and Style, Buzzfeed, The Telegraph, AOL, Evening Standard, Bored Panda, London Metro, The Weekly Observer, Sunday Times, NineMashable, Yahoo! ...

 About Baby Spa Perth

 Baby Spa Perth is a sanctuary for babies (newborn to six months) and their parents, offering unique hydrotherapy sessions, baby massage and support.
 The Baby Spa is the only facility in the world that uses our own patented BUBBY® - a specially designed floatation device that supports babies in the water, allowing them freedom of movement that they would otherwise not experience.

 Each visit to the Baby Spa involves a host of learning experiences, derived from both the water and massage.
 Care is given to provide the right amount of stimulation, with the baby’s age and individual sensory threshold in mind.

 ANITA YAP a new mother with the recent birth of her son Xavier is a small business owner with over 10 years experience with a distinct focus on female brow sculpturing and massage, her business is currently based in the Western Suburbs.
 After studying at the WA institute of Beauty and Massage Therapy, she realised her love and passion for the industry.